Published On: July 1, 2025

 Court Backlog

 New York Courts have a lot of backlog in caseloads and very few judges to go through each case.
 Upon filing your divorce, the court will review each of the documents you submit to make sure that everything is in order before the case can proceed.
-Mistakes and corrections are also costly as you will need to refile your documents.
+Mistakes and corrections are also costly, as you will need to refile your documents.
 Getting the help of an experienced New York divorce attorney to help prepare and file your documents can be instrumental in making the process more efficient.

 January is considered the most popular time to file for a divorce, earning it the nickname “divorce month”.
 This is primarily due to economic and sentimental reasons.
-Some people file for their divorce in January to prepare for the next tax year while some do it as an attempt for a fresh start in the new year.
+Some people file for their divorce in January to prepare for the next tax year, while some do it as an attempt at a fresh start in the new year.
 Filing your divorce in January will let you avoid conflicts during the holidays, especially if there are children involved.

-In any case, the timing of when you file is an important factor to consider as filing your divorce in a “popular” month can have an adverse effect.
+In any case, the timing of when you file is an important factor to consider, as filing your divorce in a “popular” month can have an adverse effect.
 Especially on the caseload, the courts have to deal with before getting to yours.

 Defendant’s Response